Wizek/hs-di/README.md

   (translated from `$(assemble $ override "noun" "nounMock" $ statementD)`)

+See more advanced example below.

 ## To try

-To execute and experiment with modifying the above example:
+To execute the above example:

 ```shell
 git clone git@github.com:Wizek/hs-di.git